Julia747k/CTF-WriteUps/OverTheWire/bandit_writeup.md

 diff
 ```

-This one is pretty simple, by using diff which is a command used to compare the
+This level is straightforward.
+The diff command compares the contents of two text
-contents of two text files or directories line by line where `<` states the line
-from the first file and `>` shows how its different in the second file
+files line by line.
+Lines marked with `<` come from the first file, while lines marked with `>` show how they differ in the second file.

 ```bash
 diff passwords.old passwords.new